AllieTheDemonHunter/swordfish-assignment/README.md

 - Allocating a maximum percentage of time to 25% for styling.
 - No frontend layout framework except, an html boilerplate stylesheet and jQuery.
 - Mobile/responsiveness not imperative, but a mobile first approach to be held to.

+#### Given / Provided
+Three Prefixes P, C, T
+- P: Priority - (P: Low, P: Medium, P: High)
+- C: Client -  (C: Client ABC, C: Client XYZ, C: Client MNO)
+- T: Types - (T: Bug, T: Support, T: Enhancement)

+### Concepts
+Nine labels, prefixed with P, C or T.

+### Contraindications with regards to C-type lables.
+- Nine lables mean that there are nine entities categorised with three prefixes.
+- This could mean that C-prefixed labels are many-to-*
+- How could there only be nine lables, when one of their prefixes is to identify a client?